unitedastronomer/miscellaneous-hackintosh-guides/Atheros_Wifi_Monterey_and_newer/README.md

 Restart and open the OCLP app, then apply root patches.

-#### For AR9565 users, if the above didn't work, import the set of patches `ar9565.plist` from this repo under `Kernel -> Patches` of your config.plist:
+#### For AR9565 users (like me), if the above didn't work, import the set of patches `ar9565.plist` from this repo under `Kernel -> Patches` of your config.plist:
 * Patches are based on ATH9Fixup source code.
+Even `Kernel` -> `Patch` is meant to be used for kexts that resides in S/L/E, these set of patches will just works with the injected `AirportAtheros40` kext. `MinKernel` was set to `22.0.0` (Monterey) so it won't apply to `AirportAtheros40` that lives in S/L/E around High Sierra and earlier.
 ![](https://github.com/unitedastronomer/miscellaneous-hackintosh-guides/blob/fc929cac5a61b103ff4d5c574efa05c0d4a4ac67/Atheros_Wifi_Monterey_and_newer/screenshots/import-ocat.gif)

 # Supplemental Guide: Assigning an ACPI Name